 - 1. Inspect the condition, and test the air pressure, of all tires.
-Please see page 103 for information regarding proper tire maintenance. - 2.
+Please see page 109 for information regaurding proper tire maintenance. - 2.
 Carefully unseal all openings that were sealed in the storage process. - 3.
 Clean and reinstall the battery.
-Be sure to attach the battery cables to the proper terminals. - 4.
+Be sure to attach the battery cables to the proper battery terminals. - 4.
 Tighten all belts.
 Inspect and replace any worn belts.
-For information on belts, see page 99. - Check engine oil, hydraulic oil, and engine coolant levels; add, if necessary.
-A mixture of 50/50 antifreeze and water will cool adequately in summer as well as protect in winter.
+For information on belts, see page 107. - Check the engine oil, hydraulic oil, and engine coolent levels; add, if necessary.
+A mixture of 50/50 antifreeze and water will cool adequetly in the summer as well as protect in the winter.